dwrobel/flatcam/README.md

 - added the possibility for suffix presence on the FCSpinner and FCDoubleSpinner GUI Elements
 - added the '%' symbol for overlap fields; I still need to divide the conntet by 100 to get the original decimal
 - fixed the overlap parameter all over the app to reflect the change to percentage
+- in Copper Thieving Tool added the display of the patterned plated area (approximative area)

 3.12.2019